Restaurant Brands

-Restaurant Brands New Zealand Limited, trading as Restaurant Brands, is a New Zealand fast food company.
+Restaurant Brands New Zealand Limited (RBD), trading as Restaurant Brands, is a New Zealand fast food company.
 Restaurant Brands currently operates and owns the master franchising rights for the Carl's Jr., KFC, Pizza Hut, and Taco Bell brands in New Zealand.
 Restaurant Brands operates most of New Zealand's stores for the brands they own rights to and provides management and support services to New Zealand's independent franchisees of the remaining stores.
-All stores are required to maintain the policy of the head international stores.